Best Home Improvements to Increase the Value of Your Home: 45 Experts Weigh In

 And if that wasn’t enough, we also wanted to see what prospective home buyers regarded as the most important improvement when looking for a home to purchase and decided to send out a questionnaire to get to the bottom of this – to 113 of them to be exact!

-So before going through this comprehensive review, make sure you sit down somewhere comfortable, poor yourself a nice glass of wine, and have a look at the results that we have summarized the results below in the infographic below.
+So before going through this comprehensive review, make sure you sit down somewhere comfortable, grab yourself a nice glass of wine from your wine fridge, and have a look at the results that we have summarized the results below in the infographic below.

 Embed This Image On Your Site (copy code below):